Saransh3041/IPL_2025_EDA/README.md

 - *Highest Wicket-Taker*- Prasidh emerged as the highest wicket-taker of the season, claiming 21 wickets.
 - Mitchell Starc recorded the best bowling performance in an innings, taking 6 wickets.

+## Conclusion
+This project helped derive meaningful insights into team and player performance in IPL 2025, while also serving as a valuable learning resource to strengthen practical skills in data cleaning, analysis, and visualization using Python.

+## Author
+**Saransh Goyal**